-You can mine SOLO via individual SOLO pools.
+You can mine SOLO on your own or via individual SOLO pools.
 If you have no experience in mining pool setup (both software and hardware), we recommend you to use the special SOLO pools.
-Before starting your SOLO mining, you need to calculate the probability of finding the blocks with your hardware.
-You can use WhatToMine for this purpose and to look at the network statistics.
-For example, here are the figures for the Ethereum Classic (ETC) network.
+Before starting your SOLO mining, you need to calculate the probability of finding the blocks with your hardware with 2CryptoCalc.com.
+We also recommend you to check the network hashrate chart.
+For example here is the chart for Ethereum Classic (ETC).

-Let’s analyze an expediency of SOLO mining for the hardware with a hashpower of 3000 MH/s (12-13 mining rigs with 8 GPU’s).
-If we are mining the Ethereum Classic, a simple calculation shows us that our capacities will bring us 12 ETC coins per day.
-Block reward in the Ethereum Classic is 5 ETC coins (could be a little less if the Block is Uncle but let’s assume we get standard blocks only).
-In the ideal World (= on average), we will find two blocks per day and get our 10 coins.
-On a bad day, we will encounter one block, on a good day — three blocks and more.
+If we are mining the Ethereum Classic, a simple calculation shows us that our capacities will bring us 8.9 ETC coins per day.
+Block reward in the Ethereum Classic is 4 ETC coins (could be a little less if the Block is Uncle but let’s assume we get standard blocks only).
+In the ideal World (= on average), we will find two blocks per day and get eight coins.
+On a bad day, we will encounter one block or even no blocks, on a good day — three blocks and more.

-If the power of your hardware is less than 3000 MH/s other Ethash coins would suit you better: Pirl, Musicoin, Ellaism, etc. Sometimes the profit is more if you mine Pirl for example with hashpower of 10 000 MH/s or more.
+If the power of your hardware is less than 3000 MH/s other Ethash coins would suit you better: Pirl, MOAC, Metaverse, etc. Sometimes the profit is more if you mine MOAC for example with hashpower of 10 000 MH/s or more.
 It depends on the network hashrate and difficulty.
 The experienced SOLO miners often choose a specific coin to be mined every day, considering many indicators.

 Best Coins for SOLO Mining

 As practice shows, the SOLO mining of simple coins using powerful hardware results into an increment of profit.
-We base our experience on the Ethereum Classic, Musicoin, Ubiq, and Expanse coins.
-If you look at the difficulty chart of the Ethereum and Ethereum Classic, compared to the others, will understand why the mining of Classic is more profitable than they are.
-It is always good to get some regular payment so don’t go alone for harder to use Ethereum while you have just one GPU.
+We base our experience on the Ethereum, Ethereum Classic, MOAC, Metaverse, Pirl, and Callisto coins.
+If you look at the difficulty chart of the Ethereum and Ethereum Classic, compared to the others, you will understand why the mining of Classic is more profitable than they are.
+It is always good to get some regular payment, so don’t go alone for harder to use Ethereum while you have just one GPU.

 There are some little-known coins on the Ethash algorithm, which you can mine in SOLO – for example, Dubaicoin.
-You need to be very careful with these coins because they typically are victim to a drastic change of the exchange rate, and the difficulty of their network will change spontaneously – however, it is possible to make good money on these coins.
+You need to be very careful with these coins because they typically are a victim to a drastic change of the exchange rate, and the difficulty of their network will change spontaneously – however, it is possible to make good money on these coins.
 Usually, the cryptocurrency exchanges for these coins are not very reliable.
 For example, Cryptopia was hacked and closed the past year.

 At the SOLO pool, a miner whose GPU found a proper solution gets ALL the reward COMPLETELY.

 It is essential to understand that to find the blocks in these networks, different capacities are required.
-Let’s say, 3000 MH/s hardware can discover 2-3 blocks per day in the Ethereum Classic network or 20-23 blocks in the Musicoin network.
+Let’s say, 3000 MH/s hardware can find two blocks per day in the Ethereum Classic network or 40 blocks in the MOAC network.